nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * `find a- Yu`

-The image below shows what you would see after executing the last example given.
+The image below shows what you would see after executing the last example given above.

 ![findApplicant](images/ugimages/FindApplicant.png)